home picture

 Small Groups

-Bob Kelly and Dave Chase lead the Adult Class at 9:30am for an hour every Sunday morning between the two worship services.
+Dr. Bob Kelly leads the Adult Class at 9:30am for an hour every Sunday morning between the two worship services.
 We use excellent guide books by the Kerygma Program which cover the books of the Bible, Biblical themes, and Christian topics.
 There is always much more material than can be covered in an hour, especially with lively attendees, so it usually takes two or three classes to cover a guide book chapter or topic.
 We take a moderate measured pace to best absorb each lesson.

 In most every class we discover new insights, key historical material, and ways to make the ancient ways relevant to today.
 Mostly, however, it is revealing that people back then are basically the same as us, just in a different context.
 We have times of laughter, times of pensive thought, times of encouragement, and times of gratefulness for what we have received.
 Please come join us when you can for a refreshing involvement with folks who want to learn, share, and grow together spiritually.

-For more info, contact Rev. David Chase or Bob Kelly via the contact form.
+For more info, contact Bob Kelly via the contact form.

 The books are available at the church office.